MicrosoftDocs/architecture-center/docs/pattern-implementations/network-secure-ingress.md

 This solution implements the following design patterns.

-- [Global routing pattern](/azure/architecture/patterns/gateway-routing) - route requests to multiple services or service instances that can reside in different regions.
+- [Gateway routing pattern](/azure/architecture/patterns/gateway-routing) - route requests to multiple services or service instances that can reside in different regions.
-- [Global offloading pattern](/azure/architecture/patterns/gateway-offloading) - offload functionality, such as mitigating against attacks, to a gateway proxy.
+- [Gateway offloading pattern](/azure/architecture/patterns/gateway-offloading) - offloads functionality, such as mitigating against attacks, to a gateway proxy.
+- [Health endpoint monitoring pattern](/azure/architecture/patterns/health-endpoint-monitoring) - workloads expose endpoints that validate the health of the workload.

 ## Design